Sveppi/hbv202g-final/README.md

 ## Installation

-'mvn install' compiles the program.
+'mvn install' compiles the program through Maven.

+Or a JAR can be create by running the command ....

 ## Usage

-Run the program with the command 'mvn exec:java'
+Run the program through Maven with the command 'mvn exec:java'

+Or the created JAR can then be run with the command ....

 You interact with the program through a CLI.
 At each step the valid options are printed for you.
 Simply type in what you want to do.